mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 3. Switch to a lower level language

-I've been doing a lot of number 1, "use more machines", recently (haven't we all) just because it's easy.  number 2, "invent better algorithms" is hard and so I avoid it if I'm not interested in the problem (I'm not.)
+I've been doing a lot of number 1, "use more machines", recently (haven't we all) just because it's easy.
+Number 2, "invent better algorithms" is hard and so I avoid it if I'm not interested in the problem (I'm not.)
 I actually don't know how much value is in number 3, switching to a lower level language, when it comes to text.
-That's what this blogpost is partially about.
+That's what this blogpost is about.

 ## A Small Language Shootout

-I'm curious to see if my 30-core shared memory or large distributed system could be replaced with a few cores running tight compiled code.
+I'm curious to see if my 30-core shared memory machine or large distributed system could be replaced with a few cores running tight compiled code.
 To test this I'm running a very simple parse and group operation in three languages that interest me right now

 *   Python -- our favorite hands-in-the-dirt low-performance language
 *   Clojure -- A compiled lisp on the JVM